RatPoison-dev/RatPoison/README.md

 Open to pull requests

-Credit to Mr. Noad & 2772/Matt for a lot of help throughout this project
+Credit to Mr. Noad, 2772/Matt, Eston, and Spravedlivo for a lot of help throughout this project

 ---